-The main entrée for this meal is Chicken a l’Oignon (chicken with onion.)
-This receipt was created by Louis Eustache Ude, chef to King Louis XVI at the time of the French Revolution.
+I will be giving easy recipes for a complete 19th century French dinner over the next three posts.
+The main entrée for this meal is Chicken a l’Oignon (chicken with onion); this receipt was created by Louis Eustache Ude, chef to King Louis XVI, at the time of the French Revolution.

 Our chef of renown escaped France during the tumult and moved to England; here he wrote the cookbook The French Cook, published in 1813.
-His English was poor.
-Thus he lapsed into his native tongue when he couldn’t recall the proper English words.
-The title Chicken a l’Oignon demonstrates this trait of Ude.
+His English was poor; thus, he lapsed into his native tongue when he couldn’t recall the proper English words; the title Chicken a l’Oignon demonstrates this trait of Ude.

 The ease with which you make this dish will astound you.
 Trust me it will become a family favorite.

-4 ½-5 pound chicken (Foster Farms is all-natural and inexpensive)
+4 ½-5 pound chicken (Foster Farms is all-natural and inexpensive.)

-Salt and pepper (Real Salt is best, available in the health section of your local supermarket)
+Salt and pepper (Real Salt is best; available in the health section of your local supermarket.)

-Steamed brown rice (I prefer basmati brown rice)
+Steamed brown rice (I prefer basmati brown rice.)

-- Preheat oven to 350 degrees.
+- Preheat oven to 450 degrees.

-- Cut off excess fat at neck.
-Salt and pepper inside of chicken.
+- Cut off excess fat at neck; salt and pepper inside of chicken.